 A growing gap between technology use and technology understanding in a consumer society creates a need to educate general public about manufacturing - the backbone of a strong economy.
 This paper describes development of a museum exhibit: a visitor-centered informal education experience highlighting the principles of modern manufacturing.
 The exhibit architecture reflects three principal engineering activities involved in creating consumer products: product design, manufacturing, and marketing/business.
-It explains interrelations among them using as an example a well understood product - customizable pen.
-Each activity is implemented via two complementary components: an interactive computer game and a physical display environment.
-The selected results of an observational study and analysis of the data gathered through a data collection mechanism built into the software are also provided, suggesting a successful achievement of initial design goals.
+It explains how these fields interrelate on an example of a well understood product - customizable pen.
+Each activity is implemented via two components: an interactive computer game and a physical display environment, which complement each other.
+The results of an observational study and analysis of the data gathered through a data collection mechanism built into the game are also provided, suggesting a successful achievement of initial design goals.